yanbrasiliano/c/README.md

  I'm Yan and this is my first repository;

- This is my private repository for learning basic codes in language C.  :computer:
+ This is my public repository for learning and teaching basic codes in language C.  :computer:

 ---